×

 What are the pros and cons of living in India?

 "Pondicherry is a wonderful city.. you can do as much or as little as you like.. the French institute offers activities and social events and the city is easy to get around..
-White Town is the nicer area to live and many home and apartments have a sea view.. keep in mind it is very hot and humid in their summers.," said one foreigner in Pondicherry.
+White Town is the nicer area to live and many home and apartments have a sea view.. keep in mind it is very hot and humid in their summers.," wrote one digital nomad living in Pondicherry, India.

 Get Quote